Nemironium/nemiron_blog/content/blog/math-typesetting.md

 ---
-title: "Math Typesetting"
+title: Math Typesetting
 date: 2020-06-05
-slug: "math-typesetting"
+slug: math-typesetting
-description: "A brief guide to setup KaTeX"
+description: A brief guide to setup KaTeX
-keywords: ["gohugo", "hugo", "go", "blog"]
+keywords:
-draft: false
+- gohugo
+- hugo
+- go
+- blog
-tags: ["math"]
+tags:
+- math
 math: true
 toc: false

 ---
 Mathematical notation in a Hugo project can be enabled by using third party JavaScript libraries.
 <!--more-->